Introducing the subject

 The first line in an email is vital!
 We'll show you how to introduce the subject and say why we are writing the email.
 First impressions are important, so we need to have an effective first line to ensure the recipient is paying attention!

 Welcome (back) to this course on writing professional emails in English.
 In this class we look at how to start an email.
+We'll look at three different ways of starting the email:

 1. How to introduce the subject of your email